Estimated read time6 min read

 And no matter what your experience level, specific 5K workouts, like the ones below, can help you up your performance, especially if you want to run faster.
 That’s because, in order to race fast, you’ve got to run fast in training.

 So how fast is fast?
-Well, the exact speed depends on the runner, which is why these 5K workouts are programmed by effort Walk briskly for 3 minutes to wake up your muscles; add some pace.
+Well, the exact speed depends on the runner, which is why these 5K workouts are programmed by effort instead of a specific pace.

 Here’s how to gauge your exertion:

-⭐️ Yellow Zone: This zone is the aerobic (or easiest) effort, and it’s used for easy runs, recovery runs, and long runs.
+⭐️ Yellow Zone: running speed workouts aerobic (or easiest) effort, and it’s used for easy runs, recovery runs, and long runs.
 Running at this effort allows you to run for a long time, improves your fat-burning enzymes, and isn’t very stressful on the body.
 In this zone, you can talk easily without having to pause to catch your breath.

-🔶 Orange Zone: This zone is a step up from yellow.
-The moderately challenging effort hovers around your lactate threshold (redline), the point at which we shift from using more fat for energy to using more glycogen.
+🔶 Orange Zone: The interval workouts above build speed, but this workout below will improve your lactate threshold (redline), the point at which we shift from using more fat for energy to using more glycogen.
 You’re not running all-out, but you are slightly above your comfort zone.
 We run in this zone during workouts like tempo runs and long intervals, which helps us run faster at easier efforts.
 In this zone, you can only say a few words at a time when talking.

 🔴 Red Zone: When you cross over the lactate threshold, you run in the red zone, a very challenging effort level that is flat-out hard and well outside your comfort zone.
 This is the effort for intervals, hill repeats, and any high-intensity workout.
 Training in this zone will improve fitness and speed and boost your metabolism for hours postworkout.
 In this zone, you shouldn’t be able to hold a conversation.